-- 1. Light intensity land use standards apply to all Zoning Districts that permit: - a.
+- 1. Light intensity land use standards apply to all zoning districts that permit: - a.
 Residential uses; and - b.
 Industrial uses, except the MR-HI and GI Zoning Districts, which are subject to Heavy Intensity Land Uses standards in Section 7.05.04.C. - 2.
 Uses subject to these standards must not cause steady state vibrations to exceed the maximum permitted particle velocities described in Table 7.05.04-2. - a.
 Where more than one set of vibration levels apply, the most restrictive governs. - b.
 Readings must be made at points of maximum vibration intensity. - 3.
 Maximum Permitted Steady State Vibration Levels.
 See Table 7.05.04-2.

 Table 7.05.04-2.
 Area of Measurement

-Type of vibration At residential district boundaries At other lot lines within district Continuous .003 .030 Impulsive (100 per minute or fewer) .006 .060
+Type of vibration At residential district boundaries At other lot lines within district

-.003 .030
+Continuous .003 .030

-.006 .060
+Impulsive (100 per minute or fewer) .006 .060

-.005 .15
+Fewer than 8 pulses per 24 hours .005 .15

-.003